Holy Demon Army: History

 Entering the new year, HDA lost the tag titles to Stan Hansen and Gary Albright on January 24, 1996.
 One month later, on February 20, 1996, the Holy Demon Army received a rematch and won the titles back for the third time.
 During their third reign, Taue won the 1996 Champion Carnival.
 On May 23, 1996 The Army lost the titles to Misawa and his new partner, Jun Akiyama.
 48 hours later on May 25 however, Taue got revenge for the Army when he defeated Misawa to win the Triple Crown.
 After Taue lost the title to Kenta Kobashi on July 24, HDA resumed their team.
 They entered the 1996 World's Strongest Tag Determination League and after coming close the three previous years, the Army finally claimed their first Tag League by defeating Misawa and Akiyama in the finals.

 Continuing their momentum, the Holy Demon Army defeated Johnny Ace and Steve Williams on January 17, 1997 to regain the title for the fourth time.
 On April 19, 1997, Kawada won his second Champion Carnival, but lost the tag titles to Kobashi and Ace on May 27, 1997.
 After the title loss, the Army wouldn't challenge for the rest of the year but entered the 1997 World's Strongest Tag Determination League and once again emerged victorious as they once again defeated Misawa and Akiyama in the finals.

-On January 25, 1998, The Hold Demon Army won their fifth Tag Team Championship by defeating Kobashi and Ace.
+On January 25, 1998, The Holy Demon Army won their fifth Tag Team Championship by defeating Kobashi and Ace.
 This title reign was the team's most successful as they held the title for over 11 months and made four successful title defenses in that time.
 During the title reign, the Army won more gold when Kawada defeated Misawa to win his second Triple Crown on May 1, 1998 at All Japan's first Tokyo Dome show but he would eventually lose the title one month later to Kenta Kobashi on June 12, 1998.

 The Army lost the titles on January 7, 1999 to Kenta Kobashi and Jun Akiyama.
 Following the title loss, two weeks later on January 22, Kawada defeated Misawa out of nowhere to win his third Triple Crown; however during the match he broke his arm and would be forced to forfeit the championship on January 29.
 For the rest of 1999, HDA had a quiet year as they rarely teamed up as Kawada spent most of the year injured.